chazapis/hy548/webhooks/README.md

 # Webhook example in minikube

-This is an example of an mutating webhook for Kubernetes.
+This is an example of a mutating webhook for Kubernetes.

 ## Setup